warapitiya/phonebook/README.md

 #### Why use dataService factory($http) over $resource

- - Data Service factory is useful to because the we can write too many custom routes rather than $resource.
+ - Data Service factory is useful because we can write too many custom routes rather than $resource.
+Yes $resource supports custom endpoints but it's too much complicated to maintain in large systems.